HL7/crmi-ig/input/pages/using-cql.md

 * [Coding](http://hl7.org/fhir/datatypes.html#Coding)<br/>
 * [CodeableConcept](http://hl7.org/fhir/datatypes.html#CodeableConcept)<br/>

-These types correspond directly to the CQL primitive types:
+These types map to the following CQL primitive types, respectively:

 * [String](https://cql.hl7.org/09-b-cqlreference.html#string-1)<br/>
 * [Code](https://cql.hl7.org/09-b-cqlreference.html#code-1)<br/>
 * [Concept](https://cql.hl7.org/09-b-cqlreference.html#concept-1)<br/>

-In addition to the type of element, FHIR provides the ability to bind these elements to specific codes, in the form of a direct-reference code (constraint to a specific code in a [CodeSystem](http://hl7.org/fhir/codesystem.html)), or a binding to a [ValueSet](http://hl7.org/fhir/valueset.html).
+In addition to the type of element, FHIR provides the ability to bind these elements to specific codes, in the form of a direct-reference code (fixed constraint to a specific code in a [CodeSystem](http://hl7.org/fhir/codesystem.html)), or a binding to a [ValueSet](http://hl7.org/fhir/valueset.html).
 These bindings can be different [binding strengths](http://hl7.org/fhir/codesystem-binding-strength.html)

-* [required](http://hl7.org/fhir/terminologies.html#required) - To be conformant, the concept in this element SHALL be from the specified value set.<br/>
-* [extensible](http://hl7.org/fhir/terminologies.html#extensible) - To be conformant, the concept in this element SHALL be from the specified value set if any of the codes within the value set can apply to the concept being communicated.
-If the value set does not cover the concept (based on human review), alternate codings (or, data type allowing, text) may be included instead.</br>
-* [preferred](http://hl7.org/fhir/terminologies.html#preferred) - Instances are encouraged to draw from the specified codes for interoperability purposes but are not required to do so to be considered conformant.<br/>
-* [example](http://hl7.org/fhir/terminologies.html#example) - Instances are not expected or even encouraged to draw from the specified value set.
-The value set merely provides examples of the types of concepts intended to be included.<br/>

 Within CQL, references to terminology code systems, value sets, codes, and concepts are directly supported, and all such usages are declared within CQL libraries, as described in the  [Terminology](https://cql.hl7.org/02-authorsguide.html#terminology) section of the CQL Author's Guide.